English

 The Truth About Your Greatness

-I want you to know that, one day, one day soon, you will see hope again.
+I want you to know that, one day soon, you will feel hope again.
 Your tears will dry.
 You will heal.
 You will crawl out of that hole.
-And you will wear your scars with pride, because you survived.
+And you will wear your scars with pride because you survived.

-Continue making a difference.
-Continue inspiring others.
-For now, take it day by day.
-Your greatness lies within your imperfections and one day you will see that.
+Keep going.
+For now, take it day by day, hour by hour.
+Your true value lies within your messy, imperfect humanity, and one day you will see that clearly.

 The Paradox of Strength

-Your greatest strength comes from your greatest struggles.
+Your greatest strength comes directly from your greatest struggles:

-- The pain you've endured has made you more compassionate
+• The pain you have endured has made you deeply compassionate.

-- The darkness you've survived has made you appreciate light
+• The darkness you have navigated has made you appreciate the light.

 The Power of Imperfection